MackHartley/DashedView/README.md

     <a href="https://ktlint.github.io/"><img src="https://img.shields.io/badge/code%20style-%E2%9D%A4-FF4081.svg" alt="ktlint"></a>
 </p>

 The `DashedView` library allows you to create views with a dashed (or striped) background.
 Below are some examples of views created with this library.
-Click on any example to see its code.
+You can click on any example to see its code.

 <p align="center">
   <a href="https://github.com/MackHartley/DashedView/blob/master/app/src/main/res/layout/activity_main.xml#L81-L118"><img width="204" alt="Screen Shot 2021-05-21 at 11 42 53 PM" src="https://user-images.githubusercontent.com/10659285/119214704-550d7600-ba8e-11eb-9a88-b26f75d971c4.png"></a>